msinhore/adaptive_climate/README.md

 The integration:

-1. Monitors indoor and outdoor temperatures, humidity, occupancy, and optional radiant temperature.
+1. Monitors indoor and outdoor temperatures, humidity, and optional radiant temperature.
 2. Calculates adaptive comfort zones using ASHRAE 55 standards and pythermalcomfort.
 3. Provides real Home Assistant entities to control and monitor your climate system:
    - Binary sensor: ASHRAE compliance